Skip to content

 Input: - skill (required) - docs (optional array) - include_all_docs (optional bool) - mode (optional string): add | replace | clear

-Behavior: - Updates doc selection state for the current agent: - temp:skill:docs_by_agent:<agent>/<name> = * for include all - temp:skill:docs_by_agent:<agent>/<name> = JSON array for explicit list - Legacy key temp:skill:docs:<name> is still supported and migrated.
+Behavior: - Updates doc selection state for the current agent: - temp:skill:docs_by_agent:<agent>/<name> = * for include all - temp:skill:docs_by_agent:<agent>/<name> = JSON array for explicit list - Also refreshes temp:skill:loaded_order_by_agent:<agent> so WithMaxLoadedSkills(N) treats doc selection as a recent touch - Legacy key temp:skill:docs:<name> is still supported and migrated.

 skill_list_docs